lokeshVJ2002/k8s-container-security-pipeline/README.md

 Runtime Security

-The current repository represents the initial container-hardening stage of that architecture.
+The current repository represents the initial container-hardening stage of this architecture.

+Project Status

+Current stage: Container Security Foundation

+Implemented:

+Node.js application
+Docker container
+Non-root execution
+Alpine runtime
+Basic container hardening
+Terraform local registry mock

+Planned:

+CI/CD security pipeline
+Vulnerability scanning
+SBOM
+Image signing
+Amazon ECR
+Kubernetes deployment
+Kubernetes security policies
+Admission control
+Runtime security
 License

+Add a license section here only after a LICENSE file has been added to the repository.

+For example, if the repository is licensed under MIT, add the MIT license file and then replace this section with:

 This project is licensed under the MIT License.
-:::{"fallbackMarkdown":"","reference":{"matched_text":" ","prefix":null,"start_idx":10958,"end_idx":10958,"safe_urls":[],"refs":[],"alt":"","prompt_text":null,"type":"sources_footnote","sources":[{"title":"","url":"https://raw.githubusercontent.com/lokeshVJ2002/k8s-container-security-pipeline/main/terraform/main.tf","attribution":"GitHub"}],"has_images":false},"showLoginRequiredCard":false}